ybkocaman/Tick-Task/README.md

 - **Notifications**: Receive reminders for your tasks and daily summaries to stay on track.
 - **Previous Tasks**: Review and manage tasks from past due dates to ensure nothing is missed.
 - **User-Friendly Interface**: Intuitive design that makes task management simple and efficient.
+- **Theme Options**: Choose between Light, Dark, or System themes directly from the menu bar.
+- **Dark Mode**: Implemented dark mode for a better user experience in low-light environments.
 - **App Review Request**: Prompt users to leave a review after adding their 10th task to enhance app visibility and feedback.
 - **Privacy**: No personal information is collected.
 The app does not require any sign-in or personal data.